-Mounjaro is a relatively new type 2 diabetes drug that lowers blood sugars and helps improve A1c levels.
+Mounjaro is a type 2 diabetes drug that lowers blood sugars, helps improve A1c levels (a measure of glucose control over the previous 2 to 3 months), and assists with weight maintenance.

-In this article, we’ll cover everything you need to know about Mounjaro, including its benefits, side effects, and how to use it effectively.
+In this article, we’ll cover everything you need to know about this medicine, including its benefits, side effects, and how to use it effectively.

 Key Points: